Sr Margaret Beirne : A life dedicated to educationPrint

 Although my Congregational ministry has meant that I have had to reduce my hours at St Andrew’s, it is a blessing that I have been able to continue to teach and to grow in my appreciation of this great and ancient Christian tradition.
 As one of my colleagues has generously said of my being there: “I feel that, since you came to St Andrew’s, we have begun to breathe with both lungs.”

 - This article first appeared in Keep In Touch (KIT) in March 2017.
-If you would like to be included in KIT magazine email out, please email James Griffiths at the Congregation office and he will add you to the distribution list.
+If you would like to be included in KIT magazine email out, please email Sally Harwood at the Congregation office and she will add you to the distribution list.